winnall/OSGiJavaFXUsage/README.md

 `HelloWorld.java` extends `AbstractJavaFXApplication` and the following conditions have to be fulfilled:

-- `HellWorld.init()` must call `super.init()` (implicitly – as here – or explicitly), which registers the current class (`this`) as an OSGi service even though it has been created until JavaFX control.
+- `HellWorld.init()` must call `super.init()` (implicitly – as here – or explicitly), which registers the current class (`this`) as an OSGi service even though it has been created under JavaFX control.
 A variable `protected BundleContext bundlecontext`, which refers to the OSGi service thus registered, is also made available.
 - `HelloWorld.start()` must call `super.start(primaryStage)` to make `primaryStage` available to its superclass and the two `onStage()` methods defined there; otherwise these two methods will not work.

 If other OSGi services are to be referenced in `HelloWorld` (which is not the case in the present example), they can be made available with code similar to the following: